zhuochun/md-writer/README.md

 - **Manage blog tags and categories in front matters** ([setup required][9be76601]).
 - **Continue markdown lists** when you press `enter`.
 - **Insert link** (`shift-cmd-k`) and **automatically link to the text next time** (My favorite feature from Windows Live Writer).
-  - Insert inline link (by default).
+  - Insert inline link.
-  - Insert reference link if title is specified. _Use `-` in title field to create an empty title reference link._
+  - Insert reference link with title. _Use `-` in title field to create an empty title reference link._
   - Remove link (and its reference) after URL is deleted.
   - Search published posts by title.
 - **Insert image** (`shift-cmd-i`), auto-detect images' heights and widths, and optionally copy images to your site's images directory.